 Khalti is a licensed Payment Service Provider from Nepal Rastra Bank.
 Currently, more than 8 lakh people regularly use Khalti for various bill payment services.

-Have you downloaded Khalti app yet?
+Have you downloaded the Khalti app yet?
 You can do so from the Android or iOS store.
-Tell us what do you think of Khalti app’s popularity, comment below.
+Tell us what do you think of the Khalti app’s popularity, comment below.